connet-dev/connet/README.md

-[client.sources.serviceY] # both sources and destinations can be defined in a single file addr = ":8001" # again, mulitple sources can be defined route = "direct" # force only direct communication between clients, even if other end allows any
+[client.sources.serviceY] # both sources and destinations can be defined in a single file addr = ":8001" # again, mulitple sources can be defined route = "direct" # force only direct communication between clients, even if other end allows any allow-cidr = [] # set of networks in CIDR format, to allow connetctions for this source deny-cidr = [] # set of networks in CIDR format, to deny connetctions for this source
 ```

 ### Server